 Congratulations on your admission to BYU!
-BYU OneStop is your sidekick for managing Financial Aid, Scholarships, Admissions, Registration, and other student services.
+BYU OneStop is your sidekick for managing your student account and payments, registration, admissions, and scholarships.
 This checklist will help you get started as a newly admitted student at BYU.
 Follow us on Facebook and Instagram to never miss a deadline.

 An email from International Student and Scholar Services with information about the Form I-20 will be sent to you shortly.
 Please pay attention to the directions and deadlines in this email.
 Registration holds have been placed on your account until enrollment requirements are met.
 Failure to meet these enrollment requirements may result in your admission being rescinded.

 If you are logged in, you can click the white circle on the right side of each tab to check the completed item off your list.

 New students must indicate their intention to accept or decline admission by the commitment deadline.
 Click the do it link on the ‘Accept or Decline Admission’ task to indicate your decision.
 Making us aware of your decision ensures registration and other new student services will be activated in your behalf.
 If you change your mind about your decision to attend, you can return to your decision screen and update your response.

 You must attend the semester or term for which you have been admitted.
 Failure to do so will result in a loss of registration eligibility, meaning that you will need to reapply.
 As it is increasingly competitive to get admitted to BYU, a different decision may result.
 We strongly recommend that you attend the semester for which you have been admitted.

 If you find that you cannot attend, please drop all classes as soon as possible to avoid tuition and other charges, and to make classes available for other students wishing to enroll.

 Exception: If you are unable to attend the semester you've been admitted due to a mission call, please go to the 'Missionary Deferment' item in this checklist and follow those instructions.